khjgames/Abandoned-Archive-Mods/Abandoned_Minimap_Mod/Minimap_Mod_README.md

 ## Overview

-This mod adds a real-time minimap to the Abandoned Archive game, displaying the dungeon layout, room connections, and important room information.
+This mod adds a real-time minimap to Abandoned Archive, displaying the dungeon layout, room connections, and important room information.
+Its a little inaccurate.
 The minimap updates dynamically as you explore, showing your current location, discovered rooms, and available pickups.

 ## Screenshot